 Restaurants: Baskin Robbins, Burger King, Dunkin' Donuts, Harry Ramsden's, KFC, Papa John's Pizza, Starbucks, Subway, Costa Express, Krispy Kreme, Starbucks Drive Thru Shops: Fone Bitz, Waitrose, WHSmith Main Amenities: Conference Room, Ecotricity Electric Vehicle Charging Point, Picnic Tables, Showers, Welcome Break Gaming Motel: Days Inn Forecourt: BP (with: LPG), BP Connect, Wild Bean Café, AdBlue Containers

-First two hours free for all vehicles, after which cars must pay £5 and HGVs, caravans and coaches £20, or £22 to include a food voucher.
-After six hours, cars must pay £12.
+First two hours free for all vehicles, after which HGVs, caravans and coaches must pay £22, or £24 to include a £9 meal voucher.

 Prices can be paid in the shop with instructions in each car park.
 They are strictly enforced by ParkingEye.